 lcon Property Description Draw Behind When enabled, your brush strokes will appear behind the existing artwork.
-The orange stroke was drawn over the black stroke, then put underneath it.
-NOTE Your brush stroke will temporarily appear over your artwork as you draw it, until you release the mouse cursor or tablet pen.
+Image: troke was drawn over the black stroke, then put underneath it.
+Image: troke was drawn over the black stroke, then put underneath it.
+Image: troke was drawn over the black stroke, then put underneath it.
+Image: troke was drawn over the black stroke, then put underneath it.
+Image: troke was drawn over the black stroke, then put underneath it.
+Image: troke was drawn over the black stroke, then put underneath it.
 Auto Fill When enabled, drawing a closed shape will automatically fill it with the currently selected Paint colour.
-TIP By default the pencil line and its fill will be the same colour.
-To select different colours for the line and its fill, do the following: 1.
-In the Colour view, click the Unlock Three Colours button.
-2. Click on the Set Current Brush Colour swatch.
-Then, in the colour list, select the desired colour swatch for your outline.
-3. Click on the Set Current Paint Colour swatch.
+Image: Select Paint colour.
+Image: Select Paint colour is select different colours for the line and its fill will be the same colour.
+To select different colours for the line and its fill, do the following: In the Colour view, click the South of the Colour swatch.
+Then, in the colour list, select the desired colour swatch.
+Then, in the colour list, select the desired colour swatch.
+Then, in the colour list, select the desired colour swatch.
+Then, in the colour list, select the desired colour swatch.
+Then, in the colour list, select the desired colour swatch.
+Then, in the colour list, select the desired colour swatch.
 Then, in the colour list, select the desired colour swatch for the fill.
 Repaint Brush When enabled, your brush strokes will only repaint existing artwork and will not add colour to empty areas.
 If you repaint semi-transparent artwork, your artwork will not become more opaque than it already is.
 Automatically Create Colour Art As you draw in the Line Art layer, the Automatically Create Colour Art option instantly creates the corresponding strokes in the Colour Art layer.
-NOTE This option is only available when drawing on a vector layer.
-Auto-Flatten Mode By default, when drawing on a vector layer, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
+JA Auto-Flatten Mode This option is only available when drawing on a vector layer.
+By default, when drawing on a vector layer, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
 When enabled, the Auto-Flatten option automatically merges strokes into existing artwork.
-NOTE This option is only available when drawing on a vector layer.
-When drawing on a bitmap layer, artwork is always flattened.
-Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
+Image: Note image: A Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
 If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
 You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
 This tool supports the following snapping mode: • Snap to Alignment Guides: While drawing, the drawing tool will snap against nearby alignment guides.